JhouLab/DigitalStereotaxAdapter/README.md

 Buy the parts listed above.

 IMPORTANT: there are several caliper models at the link above.
-You MUST get the PLASTIC (not metal) one with the red/yellow/blue buttons.
+You MUST get the 6" model (not 8") BLACK (not red or silver).
+It will have a black plastic body, with red/yellow/blue buttons.

-There is also a metal caliper with the red/yellow/blue buttons.
-In theory, you can use that one instead of the plastic (and it has 10x higher accuracy also), but I don't recommend it, since you will need to cut the body and jaws down to size in step 5 below, and the metal one is MUCH harder to cut.
-The higher accuracy isn't usually necessary, but if you need it, and have the tools to cut it, feel free to try it, and let me know how it turns out!
+There is also SILVER model with red/yellow/blue buttons.
+That one costs more, but has 10x higher accuracy.
+In theory, it will work, but I don't recommend it, since it is made of steel, and will cause trouble in step 6 below when you have to cut the body and jaws down to size.
+The steel body is MUCH harder to cut, and the higher accuracy isn't usually necessary.

 ## Step 2: Print AP axis parts